EgiKarakashi/skill-matrix/Diary.md

     - After facing some problems in backend decided to turn to Youtube, react docs, hasura docs, stackoverflow etc to be able to improve my skills and face errors better next.

+  -Egi's diary

+    - Started working in frontend to display the start page component.

 ####################################################################################################################################################################